Wild-Animal Skins

 – Dr. Clifford Warwick, reptile biology and welfare specialist

-Eels‘ necks are cut, and then they are gutted, skinned and decapitated – a process that often causes a prolonged and agonisingly painful death.
-Stingrays are commonly killed by having a spear stabbed into their heads.
-Alligators and crocodiles are slaughtered using the nape-stab method, which is supposed to sever the spinal cord.
-However, inaccuracy often means that the animals must endure up to eight blows, leading to a slow and painful death.
+Eels’ necks are cut before they’re gutted, skinned, and decapitated – a process that often causes a prolonged and agonisingly painful death.
+Stingrays are commonly killed by a spear being stabbed into their head.

 Black Market Goods

-In addition, many of the millions of reptiles whose skins are exported from Southeast Asia each year belong to endangered species, whose numbers are drastically dwindling in the wild.
+In addition, many of the millions of skins exported from Southeast Asia each year are torn from endangered species of reptiles, whose numbers are drastically dwindling in the wild.

 There are few laws to protect reptiles from abuse, and those that do exist are often not enforced.
-For example, although animals such as anacondas and crocodiles are covered by Convention on International Trade of Endangered Species regulations, it’s estimated that for every animal who is legally killed for the exotic skins trade, another will be illegally poached.
-This heartless industry is also extremely wasteful: it can take the skins of four crocodiles to make a single bag.
+For example, although animals such as anacondas and crocodiles are covered by Convention on International Trade in Endangered Species of Wild Fauna and Flora regulations, it’s estimated that for every animal who is legally killed for the wild animals–skins trade, another is poached.
+This heartless industry is also extremely wasteful – it can take the skin of four crocodiles to make a single bag.

 What You Can Do

-• Shop compassionately.
-Top designers and retailers, including Stella McCartney, Topshop, Vivienne Westwood, Adidas, Alexa Chung, Temperley London, H&M and Roland Mouret have vowed to steer clear of exotic skins.
-Please join them by always choosing fake snake, mock croc and other animal-friendly options.
+- Shop compassionately.
+Top designers and retailers, including Stella McCartney, Topshop, Vivienne Westwood, Adidas, Alexa Chung, Temperley London, H&M, and Roland Mouret, have vowed to steer clear of wild-animal skins.
+Please join them by always choosing fake snake, mock croc, and other animal-free options.
+And speak out whenever you see wild-animal skins for sale.

-• Share info about the cruel exotic-skins trade with family and friends to help them make informed, kind choices, too.
+- Share what you’ve learned about the cruel wild animal–skins trade with family and friends to help them make informed, kind choices, too.